moelholm/moelholm.github.io/_posts/2016-10-15-spring-boot-gherkin-tests.md

 <img src="/img/2016-10-15-gherkin-tests.png" class="w-100 pl-2 pr-2" />

 The `Feature`, `Scenario`, `Scenario Outline`, `Given`, `When`, `Then` and `And` constructs are part of the Gherkin test language [1].
 Such tests are popular in Behavior-driven development (BDD) and is meant as a common tool between users from the business and users from the development team [2].
-<blockquote>The idea is that you can execute such a Gherkin script and get a test result (did it work or not?)</blockquote>
+<blockquote class="blockquote">The idea is that you can execute such a Gherkin script and get a test result (did it work or not?)</blockquote>
 Notice the Gherkin language, there is nothing that prevents you from writing such tests even before the real business code exists.
 In fact it is a BDD best practice to write the tests `before` the feature gets implemented:
-<blockquote>Imagine if you and the business wrote Gherkin tests as part of a User Story's acceptance criteria...</blockquote>
+<blockquote class="blockquote">Imagine if you and the business wrote Gherkin tests as part of a User Story's acceptance criteria...</blockquote>
 I haven't done this yet.
 But I bet there are a lot of BDD practitioners that have.

 ### About the Spring Boot 1.4 example